MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.md

 ## No-Mitigations-Available Services

-The 4 above mitigation types are completely useless for preventing public network access.
+These are services where the 4 above mitigation types are completely useless for preventing public network access.

 [EKS](#eks) is an example.